prebid/prebid.github.io/dev-docs/bidders/videobyte.md

 ### Note:

-VideoByte Prebid Client adapter only supports video ads.
+The VideoByte Prebid.js client adapter only supports video ads while our Prebid Server adapter supports both display and video.

 See [Videobyte Prebid Client Documentation](https://videobyte.readme.io/reference/vbx-integration-prebid-client) for more details about Prebid Client integration.